No script

 Main tourist cities in Transylvania

-From Sibiu you can easily reach the medieval town (and birthplace of Vlad Tepes), Sighisoara.
-This is probably the most popular guided day trip in Transylvania.
-One of Europe’s best preserved medieval fortresses and a UNESCO heritage site, Sighisoara is also inhabited so you can get a taste of castle life, as it were.
-There are about 164 houses in the citadel, all functional, inhabited or turned into boutique hotels and restaurants or museums, surrounded by 9 towers and 2 bastions, impressive defensive walls and up to 9 churches where people have been going to mass for hundreds of years.
+Sighisoara is one of Europe's best-preserved medieval fortresses and a UNESCO heritage site.
+There are about 164 houses in the citadel, all functional, inhabited or turned into boutique hotels and restaurants, where you can enjoy a traditional Transylvanian dinner, or museums, surrounded by 9 towers and 2 bastions, impressive defensive walls and up to 9 churches where people have been going to mass for hundreds of years.

 A small history lesson about Transylvania